Storyteller, Radio Producer, Writer, Traveler.

 After graduating, she worked at the science and nature documentary program Pulse of the Planet, before joining the staff at New England Public Radio.
 At NEPR, she served as a reporter, producer and local host of All Things Considered, and began filing stories for national public radio programs on everything from Iraqi religious minorities to a secret bunker housing an archive of East German films.

 In 2009, she became one of the first staff producers of State of the Re:Union (SOTRU), a new documentary program distributed by NPR.
 Tina helped build SOTRU into an award-winning radio show, producing stories in cities and towns across the country, from rural Kansas to Baltimore, Hawaii to Oregon.
+In 2015, SOTRU won a Peabody Award for the show's final full season of episodes.

 Work and awards